Orders of magnitude sampling overhead reduction in quantum error mitigation: Preliminaries

 \subsection{Taylor-based mitigation}

-Using $K=UN$ for the noisy circuit evolution operator, the Taylor-based $m$-th order mitigated evolution operator is \citep{npjqiKIK}
+Using $K=UN$ for the noisy circuit evolution operator, the Taylor-based $m$-th order mitigated evolution operator is \cite{npjqiKIK}

-The Taylor coefficients $a_{j,}{}_{Tay}^{(m)}$ coincide with the Richardson extrapolation coefficients \citep{2021errorQEMforTgatesQEC,giurgica2020digital} used in zero-noise extrapolation (ZNE) when odd noise-amplification factors are employed \citep{npjqiKIK}.
+Where $\left( \right)$ is the Binomial function.
+The Taylor coefficients $a_{j,}{}_{Tay}^{(m)}$ coincide with the Richardson extrapolation coefficients \cite{2021errorQEMforTgatesQEC,Tiron} used in zero-noise extrapolation (ZNE) when odd noise-amplification factors are employed \cite{npjqiKIK}.
 In the limit $m\to\infty$, one obtains $K_{\mathrm{mit}}^{(m)}\to U$, indicating that the Taylor coefficients are bias-free (asymptotically).
-This result follows directly from the KIK formula presented in \citep{npjqiKIK} and is also consistent with the finite-order fidelity analysis developed in the present work.
+This result follows directly from the KIK formula presented in \cite{npjqiKIK} and is also consistent with the finite-order fidelity analysis developed in the present work.